AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-What-Sort-of-Programs-are-Logic-Programs.md

 ltt(S(S(Z))).
 ```

-Instead of enumerating all the numbers as a list, instead we could posit a non-deterministic superposition combinator, which I'll call `+`, that chooses between two options.
+Instead of enumerating all the numbers as a list, we could posit a non-deterministic superposition combinator, which I'll call `+`, that chooses between two options.
 We can then define all the natural nubmers as

 ```
 nats = Z + S(nats)